alexmojaki/instant_api/README.md

 If a function is missing a type annotation for any of its parameters or for the return value, an exception will be raised.
 If you don't want a method to be added to the API, prefix its name with an underscore, e.g. `def _foo(...)`.

-#### Customising method paths in the Swagger UI
+### Customising method paths in the Swagger UI

+#### Setting attributes directly

 For each method, a [`flasgger.SwaggerView`](https://github.com/flasgger/flasgger#using-marshmallow-schemas) will be created.
-You can customise the view by passing a dictionary class attributes in the argument `swagger_view_attrs`
+You can customise the view by passing a dictionary of class attributes in the argument `swagger_view_attrs` of the decorator.
 For example:

 ```python